meteor-gazelle/meteor-gazelle/doc/specs/Authentication.md

 * Authentication tokens such as passwords should be stored in a non-reversible manner.
-* Users should be IP-blocked for an amount of time if they fail authentication or try to reset a password  more than 6 times.
+* Users should be IP-blocked for an amount of time if they fail authentication or try to reset a password  more than a configurable number of times.
 * Users should be informed of the ways they can reset passwords or bypass secondary authentication, even if they have not failed authentication yet.
 * Resets of passwords should expire all active sessions and authentication tokens for that user.
-* Password reset links should expire after 24 hours.
+* Password reset links should expire after a set number of hours.
 * Users may set up a secondary means of authenticating.
 If they have set this up, they must be asked to further authenticate once they've authenticated using their username and password.
 * If users set up secondary authentication they should be provided with a set of one-time passwords to bypass secondary authentication.
-* If a user loses their secondary authentication method and loses their one-time passwords, they will need to visit `#what.cd-disabled` to disable secondary authentication.
+* If a user loses their secondary authentication method and loses their one-time passwords, they will need to contact moderators through IRC to disable secondary authentication.
 * Users may have at most one secondary means of authentication.
 * Passwords should abide by the following rules: